Abstract artwork symbolizing migration, resilience, and cultural memory

 What We Own, What We Share

-• Museum-quality, one-of-a-kind works selected for artistic significance and mission fit.
+• Museum-quality, one-of-a-kind works selected for artistic significance and mission fit

-• Fully documented, insured, and preserved under professional care.
+• Fully documented, insured, and preserved under professional care

-• A growing core collection of 15–20 cornerstone pieces by established refugee and migrant artists.
+• A growing core collection of 15–20 cornerstone pieces by established refugee and migrant artists

-• Short- and long-term loans generously provided by collectors, artists, and partner museums.
+• Short- and long-term loans generously provided by collectors, artists, and partner museums

-• All works displayed with full credit and shown under written loan agreements.
+• All works displayed with full credit and shown under written loan agreements

-Donate now at Fractured Atlas to help conserve, insure, and exhibit the collection.
+Help conserve, insure, and exhibit the collection.

 Transparency and Ethical Standards